dianaonutu/DIC-2AMC15-2024/README.md

                         one.
 options:
-  -h, --help                 show this help message and exit --no_gui                   Disables rendering to train faster --sigma SIGMA              Sigma value for the stochasticity of the environment.
-  --fps FPS                  Frames per second to render at.
-Only used if no_gui is not set.
-  --iter ITER                Number of iterations to go through.
-  --random_seed RANDOM_SEED  Random seed value for the environment.
+  -h, --help                 show this help message and exit --no_gui                   Disables rendering to train faster (boolean) --sigma SIGMA              Sigma value for the stochasticity of the environment. (float, default=0.1, should be in [0, 1]) --fps FPS                  Frames per second to render at.
+Only used if no_gui is not set. (int, default=30) --iter ITER                Number of iterations to go through.
+Should be integer. (int, default=1000) --random_seed RANDOM_SEED  Random seed value for the environment. (int, default=0)
 ```

 ## Code guide